tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    certificate's notBefore value plus DelegatedCredential.cred.valid_time plus the maximum validity period.
 3. Verify that expected_cert_verify_algorithm matches
-   the scheme indicated in the peer's Certificate Verify message and that the algorithm is allowed for use with delegated credentials.
+   the scheme indicated in the peer's CertificateVerify message and that the algorithm is allowed for use with delegated credentials.
 4. Verify that the end-entity certificate satisfies the conditions in
    {{certificate-requirements}}.